machaao/machaao-samples/index.rst

 The process starts with tagging a user, Tagging a user allows you to open up multiple re-targeting or re-engagement use cases such as sending daily news, personalized responses, etc.

+This opens up your chat bot to support variety of deeply personalized use cases without a need for a huge dev ops team.

 Tag a User
 -----------------------------------------------------------------------------
-Annotate or Tag a user for deeper personalization.
+Annotate or Tag a user with values for deeper personalization.

 ::